Images On / Off

 T:01557 814141 luckiehargs@btinternet.com

-A new and developing garden on the outskirts of Gatehouse of Fleet.
-A rock and spring herbaceous garden of around an acre, with a wide range of alpines, Himalayan and New Zealand plants, shrubs and small trees.
-There is a rock garden, modern crevice gardens, troughs, a large alpine house and bulb frame.
-New boulder, scree and stumpery beds, a pond and a woodland area are being developed.
+A developing garden on the outskirts of Gatehouse of Fleet.
+A rock and spring herbaceous garden of around an acre, with a wide range of alpines, Himalayan and New Zealand plants, woodland plants and shrubs and small trees.
+There is a rock garden, several modern crevice gardens, troughs, a large alpine house and bulb frame.
+There are also boulder, scree and stumpery beds, a pond and a woodland area.
+Special plants include trilliums, roscoeas and cardiocrinum.
 Small productive vegetable and fruit garden, plus a bluebell bank in May.

 Directions: From Gatehouse High Street, turn north onto Station Road, immediately west at the Fleet Bridge by The Ship Inn.
 After almost one mile turn left signed to Anwoth Old Church.
 Luckie Harg’s is the first on the right after 400 yards.
 The nearest bus stop is on Gatehouse High Street, walk about 15 minutes to Luckie Harg’s.